Camp Van Dorn Slaughter: History of the 364th

+Previous incidents

-An estimated 100 soldiers of this all-African-American unit were involved in a racial incident in Phoenix known as The Thanksgiving Day Riot.
-In a melee that erupted in the black neighborhood of the city, where many of the 364th soldiers had gone to the bars, an expanding group reacted to a shooting and detention of some members by black MPs from Camp Florence, and came back to the area armed themselves.
+In November 1942, an estimated 100 soldiers of the 364th were involved in a racial incident in Phoenix known as the Phoenix Thanksgiving Day riot.
+In a melee that erupted in the black neighborhood of the city, where many of the 364th soldiers had gone to the bars, an expanding group reacted to a shooting and detention of some members by black military policemen from Camp Florence, and came back to the area armed.
 As the confrontation spread, other soldiers were assigned to the areas, and local civilian law enforcement entered the battle.

 Civilians came under attack after the MPs together with other law enforcement blockaded a 28-block square area to capture soldiers who had fled into the civilian areas.
 In total, three people were documented as killed: an officer, an enlisted man, and a civilian, and twelve enlisted men were injured.
 There have been persistent claims that more civilians were killed in events that included attacks on the black neighborhood in south Phoenix in an effort to round up the soldiers.

-While in Phoenix, members of the 364th were involved in other disruptive events.
+While in Phoenix, members of the 364th were also involved in other disruptive events.